PHASE 3 OF 7

 Deliberate Carefully

-• The problem you're solving — shapes everything
+• The problem you solve: it shapes everything

 Take your time